nirmalantony2405/Cruise-Ship-Performance-Analysis/README.md

 The data used in this project includes:
 - **Vessel 1**: Performance data over a specific period, including power usage, fuel flow, wind conditions, etc.
 - **Vessel 2**: Performance data over a similar time frame, allowing for comparative analysis.
+   (nb: Dataset can be found in the projects and make sure to change the source in the script)
 ## Results

 The results will include: